ontio/ontology-smartcontract/smartcontract/native/auth/auth.md

     Method: transfer

     Argument:
-        contractAddr    ByteArray  the address of the target contract newAdminOntID   ByteArray  new Admin's ONT ID
+        contractAddr    Address    the address of the target contract newAdminOntID   ByteArray  new Admin's ONT ID
         keyNo           Int        the index of admin's public key to invoke this api